Cray-HPE/docs-csm/operations/system_configuration_service/Configure_BMC_and_Controller_Parameters_with_scsd.md

 Usage: set_ssh_keys.py [options]

    --debug=level    Set debug level
-   --dryrun         Gather all info but don't set anything in HW.
+   --dryrun         Gather all info but do not set anything in HW.
    --exclude=list   Comma-separated list of target patterns to exclude.
                     Each item in the list is matched on the front of each target component name (xname) and excluded if there is a match.